aribrill/aribrill.github.io/_posts/2023-01-07-ai-civilization.md

 tags: ai science progress ai-safety
 categories: writings
 ---
 Something must be done, and a computer should do it for us.
-If it’s a simple task, like taking inventory of office supplies, we can write a software program that codes explicit rules telling the computer what to do:
+If it’s a simple task, like tracking a database of office supplies, we can write a software program that codes explicit rules telling the computer what to do:

 {% highlight python %}
 num_staplers = 7